What is the difference between those who act in alignment with what they know and want, and those who take action that does not support their goals?

 The best part is that beliefs can change and evolve - and at any age.
 Dweck found that capabilities, skills, and intelligence are equally malleable.
 Her research shows that simply holding the belief that we can learn something and develop our skills enables us to do so.
 There is no such thing as being bad at leading, negotiating, math, or anything else.
 Believing in our ability to accomplish something, for instance increasing profits by investing in employee wellness, enables us to find how to make that happen.

-Putting What You Know into Action
+Transforming What You Know into Action

 If you want to lead your organization in a new direction, take the following steps: